Żerczyce

 According to the 1921 census, the village was inhabited by 271 people, among whom 19 were Roman Catholic, 248 Orthodox, and 4 Mosaic.
 At the same time, 27 inhabitants declared Polish nationality, 240 Belarusian and 4 Jewish.
 There were 51 residential buildings in the village.

+There is an Orthodox Church of St. Demetrius in the village.
+The church is a center of devotion to a venerated copy of the Theotokos of Tikhvin, believed to originate from Vilnius.
+The original icon was lost in the 1944 fire and replaced with a copy during the post-war rebuilding.
+The church grounds are enclosed by a stone wall with a main gate featuring a small icon of Christ and a cross.
+Nearby stand several trees, along with gravestones, votive crosses, and memorials for individuals killed during or after World War II.